nfqde/nfq-react-grid/README.md

 </Container>
 ```

 The order can be defined for Cols and Rows and orders the components in its parent container.
 Components without an order will be rendered as if they had an order of 0.
 If you define an object you can define an order for every screen in seperate

-### Alignment:
+### Alignment

 ```javascript
 <Container>
     <Row align="center" justify="center">